We’re honored and excited to share with you our latest project, Majorette.

 After the completion of our last venture, Boo Cat Club, we were hunting around for a new opportunity when we stumbled across this old furniture store-turned-telemarking firm in Maplewood.
 The space was piled with cubicles upon cubicles and discouraging motivational posters plastered the walls.
 We’ve never been scared off by the before, but this place was joyless!
 Ultimately though, we fell in love with the potential and committed ourselves to transforming the building and hopefully this little leg of Manchester.

-Fast forward six months, and Majorette is here.
+Fast forward six months, and Majorette was born.
 Featuring a huge open dance floor with a clerestory, mezzanine, and lower level game room, we hope Majorette will be the place where all of your ideas can take center stage.

 Our work on Majorette, Boo Cat Club and even our first project The Stage Stop in the Rocky Mountains, is to provide a space where curious and creative people can celebrate.
 Thanks to the support we’ve gotten from the community, we’re excited to continue taking on these interesting and memorable projects.